EmilHvitfeldt/smltar/docs/07_ml_classification.md

   labs(
     color = "Number of tokens",
-    title = "Model performance across regularization penalties and tokens", subtitle = paste("The numerically best model includes a higher number", "of tokens but we can choose a simpler model") )
+    title = "Model performance across regularization penalties and tokens", subtitle = paste("We can choose a simpler model with higher regularization") )
 ```